 Responsible engagement

-Clarify who can speak on behalf of your company on social media, whether that’s certain teams or particular personnel.
+Say exactly who can speak on behalf of your company on social media, whether that’s certain teams or specific people.
 And make sure your employees know how to respond if, for instance, someone leaves a negative comment about your brand on social.

 How much freedom you give your staff will of course depend on the nature of your business.
 But it can be a good idea to train staff on the following, as well as outlining it in your policy: